fenago/ml-scikit-keras-tensorflow/labs/lab_12.md

 for example to apply special transformations or constraints to the gradients (beyond just clipping them) or to use multiple optimizers for different parts of the network.
-We will cover all these cases in this chapter, and we will also look at how you can boost your custom models and training algorithms using TensorFlow's automatic graph generation feature.
+We will cover all these cases in this lab, and we will also look at how you can boost your custom models and training algorithms using TensorFlow's automatic graph generation feature.
 But first, let's take a quick tour of TensorFlow.